CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex11_Content_Management.md

    >**Note:** The **Failed** status is due to limitations in the hosted lab environment.
 You would normally see **Succeeded**.
 Then you can see in the **Analytics** the imported rule **Rule from Azure DevOps**.

 ## Review
-- Explored Microsoft sentinel
+- Created and exported an analytical rule
-- Created a playbook and set it for automation.
+- Created our Azure DevOps environment
-- Initiated the attack and created detections for those and investigated it
+- Connected Sentinel to Azure DevOps

 ## You have successfully completed the lab